What do Mackinac Island and Yellowstone have in common? They were the first two national parks in the United States.

 Mackinac Island’s M-185

-The road that circles the outer rim of Mackinac Island is known officially as M-185, the only state highway in the country where motor vehicles are not allowed.
+The road that circles the outer rim of Mackinac Island is known officially as M-185, the only state highway in the country that’s car free.
 It also goes by Lake Shore Boulevard or Main Street on different parts of Mackinac Island.
 Whatever you call it, it’s beautiful!
-You can bike or run all the way around.
+You can bike or run on it all the way around Mackinac Island.
 Be sure to check out Mackinac Island’s Native American Cultural History Trail along the way and pop into Devil’s Kitchen for a photo.

 Tip: Rent a bike from one of the many bicycle vendors on Mackinac Island or bring your own bike to Mackinac Island on the ferry boat.